 But No’a huruhuru raised his spear, he cried out in a loud strong voice:

 has dealt with Te Ahua and Hine te aku tama!

 Then he thrust that spear down Rona’s throat, right down through all her teeth, She writhed and died.

 The clever chief

-The chief , No’a huruhuru, was kind and hairy.
-What might this mean symbolically?
+The chief, No’a huruhuru, was described as “kind” and “hairy” (see above).
+What does this mean symbolically?

 Kindness suggests feeling relatedness which reinforces our interpretation of Monoi’s heart: feeling relatedness liberated Hina.

 Hair is mostly on the head, so it is what comes out of the mind, that is, knowledge and ideas.
 No’a seemed to be clever.
 This is confirmed by his illustrious spear and by his chant, both of which are cultural products, things honed by the mind.
 No’a represents the head phallus as opposed to the the body phallus represented by Monoi.
 Like feeling, No’a’s cleverness discriminated, so it is part of yang.

 When Rona saw her daughter in No’a’s house she became all teeth.
 There were teeth on her chin, her elbows, and her belly.
 What does that suggest?